 Surface lures to catch trout

-Surface lures are also another good option for catching trout.
-The bent minnow is a top choice here.
+Fishing with surface lures is another awesome choice when targeting trout.
+Infact surface fishing is one the most fun form of fishing.
+Your heart skips a beat when a big trout smashes your lure from the surface.
+The bent minnow is a top choice here which can be cast and worked or trolled.
 You should also experiment with small poppers, cicadas, hoppers and stick baits that you generally target other species such as estuary perch and bream with.

 Old classics to catch trout